rom-rb/rom-rb.org/source/learn/introduction/philosophy.html.md

 chapter: Philosophy
 ---

-* Simple is best
-* Composition is powerful
-* Apps require architectural freedom
-* Reading and writing are distinct problems
-* Decouple apps from query details
-* Universal query interfaces only add complexity

 ROM leverages Ruby’s linguistic strengths with a blend of Object Oriented and Functional styles.
 Following a powerful composition pattern, every ROM object shares a common pipeline interface and returns data without side-effects.
 It’s